Blog>Expert Advice>12 Home hacks to cut your bills in 2025

 Did you even grow up in the UK if your parents didn't say the house was like the Blackpool illuminations if you left a single light on?

-They may have been slightly exaggerating, but they are right, switching off the lights when you’re not in the room can save you £17 a year (and doesn’t cost you anything to do!).
+They may have been slightly exaggerating, but they are right.
+Switching off the lights when you're not in the room could save you £17 a year (and doesn't cost you anything to do!).

 Avoid the tumble dryer